 While volumizing hair products are ideal for fine, wispy hair, anyone looking for a root boost or a way to strengthen existing strands can benefit from these products.
 Volumizing hair products don’t prevent hair loss, but some do stimulate hair growth, and others plump up what you already have and make a huge (so to speak) difference.

 Volumizing hair products can be spritzed, lathered, dabbed, or rubbed into your hair depending on what form they take.

-Lotions and creams are designed to add volume by coating the entire hair while damp.
+These are designed to add volume by coating the entire hair while damp.
 They also add softness, smoothness, and some shine.
 Many of these double as styling products.

-Gel hair-volumizing products thicken strands by binding to proteins in each strand and providing structure to weak or thin hair.
+Hair-volumizing gels thicken strands by binding to proteins in each strand and providing structure to weak or thin hair.
 Unlike regular gels, a volumizing gel shouldn’t feel sticky or stiff or leave behind a “gunky” residue.

-Volumizing powders work on dry hair.
+These work on dry hair.
 Simply sprinkle some of the white powder onto your hands and scrunch it into your roots.
 The powder should feel slightly tacky, then waxy as you apply it, providing invisible lift and hold as it drys translucent.